 - For navigation on this hike you can use for instance the offline maps app Maps.me.

 We hadn’t planned to hike this trail but were instead prepared to do the Bloupunt Trail to the top of the 1266 m high Bloupunt.
 Unfortunately the low clouds and bad weather forecast made us skip that plan.
 As the weather hadn’t turned yet, we went for the much shorter Aasvoëlkrans hike instead.
-We started hiking at 8 on a Sunday morning in March 2021.
+We started hiking at 8 am some day in mid-March.

 There is a sign for the Aasvoëlkrans trail across the street from the B&B. The first part of the hike is not so steep and you steadily walk up through rocky terrain.
 After a short while you will come across a sign indicating a long hike and short walk.
 The short walk already turns back here and we continued on the long hike.
 It gets a bit steeper there as you make your way up to the ridge.

-From here the views of town start to appear if you look back.
-But for the great views you need to wait till you reach the ridgeline.
-On the other side of the ridge you look into Cogmanskloof and see the road and tunnel you have probably travelled through to get to Montagu.
+From here the views of the town start to appear if you look back.
+But for the best views you need to wait till you reach the ridgeline.
+On the other side of the ridge, you look into Cogmanskloof and see the road and tunnel you have probably travelled through to get to Montagu.

 The way down is initially steep and then follows the power line that cuts across here.
 After a while you turn left towards the road and not much further you will reach the road and turn right, back towards the B&B. We had some trouble finding the trail for the last 10 meters towards the road, but that wasn’t a real issue.